Bycrozz/radAichallenge/README.md

+### Test Documentation and Bug Reporting

+The `Documents` folder contains comprehensive documentation for all testing layers in the project:

+- **Unit Tests Documentation.xlsx**
+  Contains detailed descriptions of all unit test cases.

+- **API Tests Documentation.docx**
+  Includes full documentation of all Playwright API test cases, along with identified bugs and improvement suggestions for the API.

+- **E2E Test Cases – Food Truck Search UI.docx**
+  Describes the Playwright end-to-end test scenarios for the frontend, including functionality coverage and usage context.

 ### ⚠️ Important
 - Always use powershell as admin
 - If at any point of the process you get an error message containing